-DUI And Blood Alcohol Level
+San Diego DUI And Blood Alcohol Level

-California Law states that the following acts are illegal: Any driver may not drive with a blood-alcohol concentration (BAC) of .08 or higher Any driver may not drive while under the influence of alcohol or any drugs, so that their ability to operate a vehicle safely is impaired.
+California Law states that the following acts are illegal: Any driver may not drive with a blood-alcohol concentration (BAC) of .08 or higher Any driver may not drive while under the influence of alcohol or any drugs so that their ability to operate a vehicle safely is impaired.
 Drivers under 21 may not drive with a blood alcohol concentration level (BAC) of .01 or higher.

-Misdemeanor Of DUI
+San Diego Misdemeanor Of DUI

 California Vehicle Code section 23152 is the non-injury drunk driving statute.
 For a first time offense with no injury, this is a misdemeanor.
 Subdivision (a) of section 23152 makes it illegal to drive a vehicle while under the influence of alcohol and/or drugs.
 Subdivision (b) of section 23152, the “per se” statute, makes it illegal to drive a vehicle with a blood or breath alcohol concentration (BAC) of 0.08% or more.

-The difference between subdivisions (a) and (b) of section 23152 is that evidence of alcohol or drug impairment is necessary for a conviction of violating subdivision (a), whereas under subdivision (b), only a minimum level blood or breath alcohol concentration need be proven.
+The difference between subdivisions (a) and (b) of section 23152 is that evidence of alcohol or drug impairment is necessary for a conviction of violating subdivision (a), whereas, under subdivision (b), only minimum level blood or breath alcohol concentration need be proven.
 In cases where there is no chemical test result, only (a) is charged because alcohol level is difficult to determine on the basis of impairment evidence alone.

-Since some people are under the influence at alcohol levels as low as 0.05%, chemical test evidence indicating a blood or breath alcohol level of 0.08% or more would probably be necessary for there to be legally sufficient evidence of violation of subdivision (b).
-In most cases with chemical test results, both (a) and (b) will be charged, but judgment of conviction can only be entered on one of them.
+Since some people are under the influence at alcohol levels as low as 0.05%, chemical test evidence indicating a blood or breath alcohol level of 0.08% or more would probably be necessary for there to be legally sufficient evidence of a violation of subdivision (b).
+In most cases with chemical test results, both (a) and (b) will be charged, but a judgment of conviction can only be entered on one of them.

-In addition to misdemeanor DUI, an individual may be charged with a felony offense if he or she has multiple DUI prior convictions, or if someone is injured or killed during the commission of the alleged DUI offense.
+In addition, to misdemeanor DUI, an individual may be charged with a felony offense if he or she has multiple DUI prior convictions, or if someone is injured or killed during the commission of the alleged DUI offense.

-On a first DUI conviction in San Diego if you have a good San Diego DUI lawyer, you will likely receive no jail time, just probation.
+On a first DUI conviction in San Diego, if you have a good San Diego DUI lawyer, you will likely receive no jail time, just probation.
 However, you could be sentenced to a range of 96 hours of custody and no more than 6 months.
 The court fine will range from $390 to $1,000, plus penalties will increase the total payment to approximately $2,500.

-Your drivers license will be suspended for four months by the DMV, however, you may be able to receive a restricted license after 30 days.
+Your driver’s license will be suspended for four months by the DMV, however, you may be able to receive a restricted license after 30 days.
 Additionally, you will be required to complete a DUI class that will be either 3 or 9 months and complete a course with Mother Against Drunk Drivers.

 For a second DUI conviction, you will likely receive jail time of no less than 96 hours and no more than 1 year.
 Additionally, the fines, penalties, and classes will also be ordered.